 Traffic Signal preemption – Currently, many emergency vehicles are capable of causing a red traffic light to turn green via strobe light communication with the traffic signal controller.
 Using 11ai, this capability can be greatly expanded, not only in terms of the operating range, but also to take into account the navigation plan of the vehicle so that other lights in the area can be controlled to clear traffic in advance of the emergency vehicle’s arrival at the intersection, but to account for planned turns.
 This can include video of the scene they are going to and updated navigation directions to account for previously unknown problems.

-[ref TBD]
+[ref 11-11-0148-07-00ai-use-cases-for-tgai.docx]